ortus-docs/commandbox-docs/embedded-server/configuring-your-server/server-profiles.md

 ## Customizing your profile

-The defaults above only apply if you do not have am explicit `server.json` or `server.defaults` config setting.
+The defaults above only apply if you do not have an explicit `server.json` or `server.defaults` config setting.
 If you have an explicit setting, it will override the profile's default.
 Therefore, if you set the `profile` to`production` but set `web.blockCFAdmin` to `false`, your CF administrator will be public, but the remaining production defaults will still be applied.
 This allows even the default profiles to be customizable.

 ```javascript
 {